October 25, 2017

 (The deadline has been extended for scholars from Central Asia or working on Central Asia)

 Asian borderlands create spaces that induce dedicated livelihood strategies, inspire self-definition on both individual and collective scales, and allow for specific regimes of resource extraction.
 Borderlands in Asia tend to be peripheral to the centres of state power, while they are at the same time a prime locus for the enactment and realization of state authority.
 Across Asia borderlands are experiencing a dual connectivity linking spaces across borders as well as to the economic and political heartlands of the states that claim them.
 This conference aims to focus attention on the generative and productive capacity of border spaces, which is urgently in need of being addressed.

 We encourage applicants to submit a full panel proposal, as only a small number of individual papers will be selected.
 We will consider proposals for panels and roundtables that have a thematic focus, are of a comparative character, and involve scholars or practitioners affiliated with different institutions.
-If you are looking for other people to join your panel prior to the 2 October deadline, you may post your panel abstract and contact information on our Facebook page (https://www.facebook.com/asianborderlands) in order to reach a wider network.
+If you are looking for other people to join your panel, you may post your panel abstract and contact information on our Facebook page (https://www.facebook.com/asianborderlands) in order to reach a wider network.

-The deadline to send in panel, roundtable and paper proposals is Monday 2 October 2017.
+The deadline for scholars from Central Asia or working on Central Asia to send in panel, roundtable and paper proposals is Wednesday 25 October 2017.
 Participants will be notified around January 2018.
 Please visit the Application Forms Page to submit your proposal.